 Figure 1.
-BC tidal water recreational fishing licences sold to Canadians (solid) and non-residents (pattern) 2003-16 (thousands of licences) Source: DFO.
+BC tidal water recreational fishing licences sold to Canadians (solid) and non-residents (pattern) 2003/04-2016/17 (thousands of licences) Source: DFO.
 Recreational Licensing data.
-5

-7.2.2.
+4.2.2.
 Economic Contribution

-Between 2005 and 2011, the contribution of the tidal waters recreational fishing sector (all species) to the real gross domestic product (GDP)6 and employment in BC grew by 9% and 5% respectively (Figure 2).
-Based on the methodology used, of the GDP and employment attributed to the fisheries and aquaculture sectors in BC, saltwater recreational fishing accounted for 27% of GDP and 31% of employment.7 The portion of this contribution that is attributable to groundfish was not determined.
-However, the data from the 2010 National Survey of Recreational Fishing indicates that halibut, lingcod and rockfish accounted for approximately 23% of total direct fishing expenditures and about 30% of expenditures on fishing packages in BC.
+Between 2005 and 2011, the contribution of the tidal waters recreational fishing sector (all species) to the real gross domestic product (GDP) and employment in BC grew by 9% and 5% respectively.
+The portion of this contribution that is attributable to groundfish was not determined.
+However, the data from the 2010 National Survey of Recreational Fishing indicates that Halibut, Lingcod and rockfish accounted for approximately 23% of total direct fishing expenditures and about 30% of expenditures on fishing packages in BC.